 The Van Gogh Museum is located in Amsterdam at the Museum Square (Museumplein).
 The Amsterdam Van Gogh Museum has on display around 200 paintings and drawings and also, some 750 letters of the Dutch painter Vincent van Gogh.

-The Amsterdam Van Gogh Museum holds the largest collection of works by the 19th-century painter.
+The Amsterdam Van Gogh Museum holds the largest collection of works by this 19th-century painter.
 Works like The Potato Eaters, Sunflowers, The Bedroom and his self-portrait (when he cut his own ear) are famous all over the world.